-Class 9: "I'm So Lonesome I Could Cry" - Princess Class.
-Roses with Rose Foliage only - fresh roses with any part of the rose bush.
+Class 8: "The Iron Throne" - Mini Princess Class.
+Design must be NO larger than 10 inches overall and use roses with rose foliage only - fresh roses with any part of the rose bush.
 No other Plant material permitted.
-No accessories.
-Designer's choice of design, but type of design must be on entry tag.
+No accessories permitted.
+Designer's choice of style must be stated on entry tag.

-Eligible for Princess Award
+Eligible for Mini Princess of Arrangements Award

-Class 10: "Foggy Mountain Breakdown" - Duke Class.
+Class 9: "Clash of Kings" - Duke Class.
 Design must be larger than 10 inches in height, width or depth but must not be greater than 20 inches in height, width or depth.
 No accessories.
 Designer's choice of design, but type of design must be on entry tag.
 Any class of rose may be used.

 Eligible for Duke of Arrangements Award

-Class 11: "Sweet Fern" - Mini Duchess Class.
-Design must be NO larger than 10 inches overall and use fresh miniature and/or miniflora roses with dried plant material.
-No other fresh plant materials or accessories are permitted.
-Arranger chooses type of design which must be stated on the entry tag.
-Eligible for Mini Duchess Award
+Class 10: "The Haunted Forest" - Duchess Class.
+Fresh roses with dried and/or dried treated plant material.
+Fresh roses and rose foliage with no other fresh plant material.
+No accessories permitted.
+Designer's choice of style must be stated on entry tag.

+Eligible for Duchess of Arrangements Award

-Class 12: "Wondering" - Novice Class.
+Class 11: "The Lion on the Rose" - Novice Class.
 This class is for exhibitors who have never won a blue ribbon in an Arrangement Section of an ARS rose show.
 Design may be Standard or Miniature.
-Designer's Choice of design, but type of design must be on entry tag.
+Designer's Choice of design must be stated on entry tag.

 Eligible for Best Novice Award

-Class 13: "Crazy" - Judge's Class.
+Class 12: "Winter is Coming" - Judge's Class.
 Designer's choice of design, but type of design must be on entry tag.
 Eligible for Best Judge's Award